 Appeal to lawyer brains with precedent and evidence.
 What other organizations use this technology?
 What kind of results have they seen?
 Share testimonials and case studies to soothe lawyers’ risk aversion.

 Remember that legal technology is rarely “one size fits all”

 As Legal Evolution noted, “the legal industry is not one single monolithic social system; rather, it is a complex and complicated network of distinct and disparate subsystems, with almost every organizing principle conspiring to create friction in the diffusion process.”

 More simply stated: Even when working on the same team, lawyers have different specialties, priorities and habits – and our profession’s emphasis on confidentiality doesn’t help break down these siloes.
 When preparing for a rollout, highlight customisation options, show how the solution applies to multiple positions in the department, and frame the legal management software in language that is specifically relevant to each team member.

 Watch the webinar recording

-Would you like to learn how one company selects and deploys legal software?
+Would you like to learn how one company selects and deploys in house legal software?
 We hosted a webinar with BlueScope, who shared their legal department’s approach to technology.
 Watch the recording here to find out more.